Up to date

 For technical reasons, the editor must be restarted after changing an import type in the Import dock.

 Changing default import parameters¶

-Different types of games might require different defaults.
-Changing the defaults per project can be achieved by using the "Preset.."
+Different types of projects might require different defaults.
+Changing the import options to a predefined set of options can be achieved by using the Preset...
 Menu.
-Besides some resource types offering presets, the default setting can be saved and cleared too:
+Besides some resource types offering presets, the default settings can be saved and cleared too:

-This is a very simple workflow which should take very little time to get used to.
-It also enforces a more correct way to deal with resources.
+This workflow takes a little time to get used to, but it enforces a more correct way to deal with resources.

-There are many types of assets available for import, so please continue reading to understand how to work with all of them!
+There are many types of assets available for import.
+Continue reading to understand how to work with all of them: